EspejoLuis/quantlib-multilang/docs/devlogs/devlog_08_25.md

     - Create HTML report: `genhtml coverage.filtered.info --output-directory coverage_report`
     - Open report: `open coverage_report/index.html`

+## 7 August 2025: Implementation of edge cases for Date class in C++
+    - Added leap years.
+    - Added number of days in the month.

 ## TO DO
+- C++:
+    ❌ Validation of inputs (e.g. no check for 30 Feb, etc.)
+    ✅  Leap year awareness
+    ❌ Overflow when adding days
+    ❌ Integration tests (we only have unit test DateTest_catch.cpp) ✅  No utility like daysInMonth(month, year)
+    ❌ No conversion logic from overflowing days to next month/year

 - C++:  - Or manually: `g++ --coverage -o test_date DateTest_catch.cpp` -> To check if it's correct.
 - Unit Tests:
     - Date validation to avoid 30 february for c++/c#/rust.
 In python should be easier